diku-dk/ap-e2024-pub/week6/README.md

 * Add a constructor to `SPCMsg` for requesting the status of a job.

 * Handle the new message in `handleMsg`.
-If the provided `JobId` is found in the list of pending jobs, then the response should be `JobPending`, and otherwise `JobUnknown`.
+If the provided `JobId` is found in the list of pending jobs, then the response should be `Just JobPending`, and otherwise `Nothing`.

 * Implement the `jobStatus` function and add it to the module export list.